Holiday Greetings Everyone!

 Rory is now selling real estate, and with his gift of gab – of course he’s doing really well at it.
 Ian landed a job at Willow Creek in Middle School Ministry in Chicago and loves, loves, loves it.
 Holly is a full time stay-at-home mom, also working in Children’s Ministry at her church and teaching English from home.
 I’m still plugging along at the hospital in the MICU, still writing monthly for the Thumb Print News, and still trying to figure out what more there is to this empty nesting life other than work, home, sleep, laundry, repeat…… But as my friend Mike just said in a text to me, “When you need to know, you will know.”
 And I do believe that.
 I really do.

 I hope this letter wasn’t too sappy or perfect or phony sounding.
 I’m not perfect, my life isn’t perfect, and my family isn’t perfect.
 I’ve said a lot of things this year I’ve regretted.
 I’ve done things I wish I’d have done differently.
 Some relationships in our family continue to suffer and are very fragile.
 Others have grown sweeter over the past 11 months.
 I get discouraged too easily at times, worry too much what others think, and I often speak before I should.
 My house isn’t paid off, my cupboards are falling apart and my carpet needs a good cleaning.
 My car’s bumper is cracked and I have no intention of fixing it.
 I’m praying my 26-year-old furnace gets me through the winter and my AC lasts a while longer as well.
+Installing a new furnace is out of my budget right now.
 I sit too much, don’t exercise enough.
 My cholesterol is too high and I gained 9 of my 33 lost pounds back.
 (Turns out, they weren’t very lost!)
 I haven’t saved enough for retirement – and if I don’t remind myself of how God provided for me in the past, I might start worrying!
 My back hurts, my knees ache, and flat on my back with a pillow under my knees is the only comfortable way to sleep.

 But real life and its ailments, aches, and pains have a way of slowing you down.
 And do you know what happens when you slow down?
 You see things a little bit differently.
 Not perfectly – just differently.
 Life is sweeter.
 Even this tree is looking prettier to me right now, with it’s crooked top and only one side decorated.
 It’s all perspective 😉